Phenolah/MovieApp/README.md

 - Change the directory to the folder where you downloaded files

 - For installing required packages, execute the following command in terminal:
-$pip install -r requirements.txt
+<code> pip install -r requirements.txt </code>

 - After successful installation execute the following commands:
-$python manage.py migrate $python manage.py runserver
+  <code> python manage.py migrate
+  python manage.py runserver</code>

 - Visit 127.0.0.1:8000 in your browser to enjoy the awesome app!